25 Handy Hints for the Home Cook

 Organize Your Coffee Pods

 Coffee pods can be a disaster to keep organized, but this hack uses simple T-molding as an ideal organization system for Keurig, Nespresso or any other type of coffee pod.
 T-molding is designed for wood floor transitions, and it also makes a perfect storage rack for coffee pods because it has grooves for the pods to slide onto.
 This T-molding design also works great for a wine glass storage rack.
-Watch our fun video about how to make your own wine glass storage rack.

 Save that Six-Pack!